Cyber Attackers Strike X

 Musk, who has owned X since late 2022, thinks the attack could continue.
 "There was (still is) a massive cyber attack against X," Musk said in a post on the platform.
 "We get attacked every day, but this was done with a lot of resources".
 He said that "either a large, coordinated group and/or a country is involved".

-This has happened after the outage monitor Downdetector said it had witnessed tens of thousands of messages from US users saying they had serious technical issues - there were thousands of UK outage reports from UK on Monday 10th March as well.
+This happened after the outage monitor Downdetector said it had witnessed tens of thousands of messages from US users saying they had serious technical issues - there were thousands of UK outage reports from UK on Monday 10th March as well.
 Many users trying to access the platform and refresh feeds on its app and desktop site during the outages, but couldn’t.

 Musk has previously claimed that the platform has been targeted by DDoS attacks in an attempt to take a website offline by overwhelming it with Internet traffic.
 DDOS is typically used to cause a disruption, which also makes confirming the source of these types of attacks more difficult.

 After Musk bought Twitter for $44 billion the majority of employees left or were fired, raising concerns about whether staffing was in place to maintain the social media platform.
+In addition to unhappy ex-employees, ther are numerous others with the motivation to attack Elon Musk, not least others in US government agencies threatened by Musk's leadership of the Department of Government Efficiency (DOGE).

 PhoneWord | @elonmusk | BBC | CNN | France 24 | KCBD | Sky | Telegraph